-Earlier versions of the material have been used in teaching graduate courses at Carleton University (cognitive science, Canada), U. of Connecticut (human factors, US), Florida Institute of Technology (HCI), U. of Texas at Houston

-(medical informatics), Middlesex U. (HCI, UK), Georgia Tech (industrial engineering), and at Penn State (information sciences and HCI).
+In addition to the tutorials presented at conferences as noted above, earlier versions of the material have been used in teaching graduate courses at Carleton University (cognitive science, Canada), U. of Connecticut (human factors, US), Florida Institute of Technology (HCI), U. of Texas at Houston (medical informatics), Middlesex U. (HCI, UK), Georgia Tech (industrial engineering), and at Penn State (information sciences and HCI).
 So, we believe that is accessible and useful to undergraduate and graduate students who are working with human participant studies, but are outside of psychology departments.

 So, the likely audience for the tutorial are students and researchers outside of psychology departments who are running studies with humans in cognitive science, HCI, and related disciplines.
-It will also be useful to researchers in industry who are interested in running safer, more efficient, more controlled experiments.
+It will also be useful to researchers in industry related to cognitive science who are interested in running safer, more efficient, more controlled experiments.